-FOUNDATIONS OF MATH 1, FOUNDATIONS OF MATH 2, AND FOUNDATIONS OF MATH 3
+FOUNDATIONS OF MATH 2 AND FOUNDATIONS OF MATH 3

-These courses cover topics to better prepare students for NC Math 1, NC Math 2 and NC Math 3.
+These courses cover topics to better prepare students for NC Math 2 and NC Math 3.
 Beginning with entering ninth grade students in 2009, students will earn elective credit, not math credit for successful completion of these courses to satisfy the four math requirements for University admissions.

 This course provides students the opportunity to study concepts of algebra, geometry, functions, number and operations, statistics and modeling throughout the course.
 These concepts include expressions in the real number system, creating and reasoning with equations and inequalities, interpreting and building simple functions, expressing geometric properties and interpreting categorical and quantitative data.
+NC Math 1 Honors is offered as a semester-long course, while NC Math 1 is offered as a yearlong B-Day course paired with Foundations of Math 1.

-This course continues a progression of the standards established in Math 1.
+This course continues a progression of the standards established in NC Math 1.
 In addition to these standards, NC Math 2 includes: polynomials, congruence and similarity of figures, trigonometry with triangles, modeling with geometry, probability, making inferences and justifying conclusions.
 Prerequisite: NC Math 1